MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 * [Create a Python web app in Azure](/azure/app-service/app-service-web-get-started-python)
 * [Run a custom Docker Hub image in Azure Web Apps for Containers](/azure/app-service/containers/quickstart-custom-docker-image)

-We also offer an in-depth tutorial about using the CLI to set up a virtual machine from a deployment profile.
+We also offer an in-depth tutorial about using the CLI to set up multiple virtual machines.
 Go ahead and get started with the [Create virtual machines with the Azure CLI 2.0](azure-cli-vm-tutorial.yml) tutorial.

 ## Give feedback